-- The ISSO is affiliated with the Sponsoring Organization named in the Certificate Application - The ISSO who is authorized by the Sponsoring Organization is still active in the ISSO role
+- 1. The ISSO is affiliated with the Sponsoring Organization named in the Certificate Application - 2.
+The ISSO who is authorized by the Sponsoring Organization is still active in the ISSO role

-3.2.2.3 Authentication of the Individual-Organization Affiliation
+3.2.2.3 Affiliated Certificates

-CAS Issue Affiliated Certificates to Individuals affiliated to a Subscribing Organization.
+CAs Issue Affiliated Certificates to Individuals affiliated to a Subscribing Organization.
 The Subscribing Organization need not be incorporated, but it must conduct business.
 A Subscribing Organization must not be an Individual acting as a consumer in a personal capacity.
 An Individual acting in a business capacity as a sole proprietor, professional consultant, or fictitious entity (e.g., "dba" as allowed by local law), may be considered a Subscribing Organization for the purposes of populating the "o" attribute with the Subscribing Organization name in the subjectDN field of the Affiliated Certificate.